 Kansas City Children’s Museum Gets New Location and New Look

-The museum is moving from Shawnee to the new Wonderscope building, located in the Red Bridge Shopping Center in Kansas City, Missouri.
-Kaw Valley Engineering began planning and design work on the site in 2018, and construction is scheduled to be finished in October.
+The museum moved from Shawnee to the new Wonderscope building, located in the Red Bridge Shopping Center in Kansas City, Missouri.
+Kaw Valley Engineering began planning and design work on the site in 2018, and construction finished in 2020.

 Below is a longer list of services we provided: